howsoai/howso-docs/source/getting_started/terminology.rst

 Conviction
 ^^^^^^^^^^
-Howso bridges IBL and information theory and the link becomes apparent in the concept of **conviction**, which is a measure of surprisal.
-Surprisal is a concept of information theory that describes how likely an event will be.
-For example, if event A has a smaller probability of occurring than event B, you would be surprised if event A occurs.
-Howso's surprisal metric (conviction) is the computed ratio of actual information to expected information, i.e., a measure of how surprising an event is given what is expected to occur.
+Howso bridges instance-based learning with information theory by harnessing the concept of "surprisal", which quantifies the surprise of an event's outcome.
+More specifically, Howso calculates "conviction", or the ratio of an outcome's expected surprisal to actual surprisal.
 Conviction has a range of zero to infinity.
-A conviction value of one is average, as the actual information is equal to the expected information.
-Convictions less than one indicate higher surprisal, as the actual information is less than the expected information, while convictions greater than one indicate lower surprisal, since the actual information is higher than the expected information.
+A conviction value of one is average, as an outcome's actual surprisal is equal to its expected surprisal.
+Convictions less than one indicate higher surprisal, as the actual surprisal is more than the expected surprisal, while convictions greater than one indicate lower surprisal, since the actual surprisal is less than the expected surprisal.

-Actual information is the amount of information that a data point actually adds when it is evaluated.
-Expected information is what the value of a new data point should be on average, given all knowledge of the data.
-The concept of surprisal,
-quantified by conviction, is prevalent throughout many of Howso's analysis capabilities.
-Howso's algorithms can assess the "conviction" of different measures, as discussed below.
+Conviction is prevalent throughout many of Howso's analysis capabilities and the Howso Engine assesses the "conviction" of variety of different measures, which is discussed more below.
+If you are interested in learning more about information and surprisal, we recommend this `wikipedia article <https://en.wikipedia.org/wiki/Information_content>`_ as a good starting reference.

 Familiarity Conviction
 ----------------------